next-identity/ni-drupal-oidc/README.md

-# Next Identity OIDC
+# Next Identity Drupal Module: Authentication via OIDC

 ## Overview

-Next Identity OIDC is a Drupal module that provides seamless integration with Next Identity authentication services via OpenID Connect (OIDC) protocol.
+The Next Identity Drupal module provides seamless integration with Next Identity authentication services via OpenID Connect (OIDC) protocol.
 This module allows your Drupal site to delegate authentication to Next Identity, a powerful Customer Identity and Access Management (CIAM) provider.
+Next Identity provides no-code CIAM orchestration and passwordless options such as Passkeys.
+NI can also orchestrate authentication between any additional auth provider, allowing you to have a fully unified login capability for your site or suite of sites.

 ## Features